ibrahimbutt/direwolf-arch-rice/README.md

 #### Windows

 Download [Rufus](https://rufus.akeo.ie/) and open it up.
-Select your USB and down in format options, press the little button with the disk/hard-drive and select the ISO.
+Select your USB and down in Format Options, press the button with the disk/hard-drive and select the ISO.

-Rufus should now match what's in the below screenshot, with the exception of the "Dvice", "New volume label" and the ISO image information at the very bottom of the window.
+Rufus should now match what's in the below screenshot, with the exception of the "Dvice", "New volume label" and the ISO image information at the very bottom.

 ![Rufus Setup](https://github.com/IbrahimButt/Direwolf-Arch-Rice/blob/dev/images/Rufus.PNG)